Hearty quinoa bowls with a pumpkin twist with blackened brussel sprouts, avocado, and an easy balsamic reduction. Great for a gluten-free grain bowl!

 Enjoy these Pumpkin Quinoa Bowls with Brussel Sprouts and Easy Balsamic Reduction for a festive lunch or dinner.

-Sprinkling them with pepitas and dried cranberries really makes the flavors pop, but I’d love to hear about trials with different nut, seeds, or dried fruit!
+Sprinkling them with pepitas and dried cranberries really makes the flavors pop, but I’d love to see trials with different nut, seeds, or dried fruit!